department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/2023-10-usability-study/research-plan.md

 > _Response options: yes or no (Answering `yes` would qualify the participant to satisfy criteria for screen reader users.
 If yes, proceed to 5a)_

 5a.
 Are you able to join the Zoom session using this assistive technology?
-Yes (Recruit 4, go onto Screener question 5b)
-No (Disqualify as screenreader participant; can be recruited based on other criteria)
+> _Response options: yes or no (Recruit 4 "yes", go onto Screener question 5b.
+If no, disqualify as screenreader participant; can be recruited based on other criteria)_

 5b.
 Please list the name of the assistive technology or software you will use during the session.
 > _Response option: text box_